 The structured classroom curriculum includes customer service, communication, prescription processing, aseptic technique, human relations, and pharmacy calculations.
 The clinical component of the program gives the student a chance to practice the skills received in the classroom and laboratory environment.
 This prepares the student to assume the role of a pharmacy technician in a variety of pharmacy settings.

-Before starting the program a student must provide a copy of a high school diploma or equivalency.
+Prerequisites: Before starting the program a student must have a high school diploma or high school equivalency diploma.

-Students will have a criminal background check performed by the Washington State Patrol and the Washington State Board of Pharmacy prior to their clinical rotation.
+Students will have a comprehensive background check performed by the PQAC prior to their clinical rotation.
 Students must be at least 18 years of age by the time clinical experience starts.
 Students must have current immunizations or laboratory verification of immune status.
-This could include, but not be limited to, Measles/Mumps/Rubella, Hepatitis B series, Tetanus/Diphtheria, Tuberculosis Test, current flu and Varicella, as required by contracts with clinical facilities and CDC recommendations.
+This could include, but is not limited to, Measles/Mumps/Rubella, Hepatitis B series and titer, Tetanus/Diphtheria, Tuberculosis Test, Current Flu and Varicella, as required by contracts with clinical facilities and CDC recommendations.

-Students must have current CPR for the Healthcare Professional.
-Proof of immunizations should be submitted the first day of class unless arrangements have been made with Instructor.
+Students must have current American Heart Association CPR for the Healthcare Professional.
+Proof of immunizations should be submitted the first day of class unless arrangements have been made with instructor.

 |Catalog #||Course Name||Credits|